 Chief Executive Officer and Co-Founder

 Tim is the co-founder and CEO of CharityUSA a mission-driven online business started in Michigan in 1999, which purchased GreaterGood based in Seattle, Washington in 2001.
-Over 20 years, GreaterGood and the business units of CharityUSA have donated over $60 million of dollars funding and needed materials to charities.
+Over 20 years, GreaterGood and the business units of CharityUSA have donated more than $70 million of dollars funding and needed materials to charities.
 GreaterGood has become the largest Click-to-Give site in the world and one of the leading resellers of equitably sourced artisan products in the USA.

 Tim has traveled to over 60 countries working with charity partners and sourcing artisan products which make a difference.
 A life-long environmentalist and outdoorsman, Tim has hiked and paddled thousands of miles in wilderness areas of Canada, Patagonia, Peru, Colombia, Mexico, Israel, Turkey, Rwanda, New Zealand and the USA.
 He is particularly fond of far northern and southern areas like the Brooks Range, North Slope, barren lands of Canada, Baffin Island, Tierra del Fuego, and Patagonia.